tim-blackmore/launch-monitor-regression/README.md

 ### 3. Data preparation
 From the dataset, two variables were identified as the dependant variables, or the varaibles to be predicted (Total, Side Total).
 These data were also combined to create a third dependant variable labelled Distance-Accuracy.

-2 varaibles (Impact Offset & Impact Width) were dropped as they contained too much missing data to be sensibly imputed.
+Two varaibles (Impact Offset & Impact Width) were dropped as they contained too much missing data to be sensibly imputed.
 Data were assesed for univaraite outliers.
 These made up only a small proportion of the data and it was unlikely that they were due to measurement error so they were retained.

-6. Modelling
+### 4. Modelling
+Linear regression was chosen to examine the rleationship between the dependant and independant variables.
+Data was split into testing a training datasets.
+3 models were created to assess 3 questions.

+1. Which variables are precictive of driving distance - r2 score 0.86
+2. Which variables are precictive of driving accuracy - r2 score 0.63
+3. Which variables are precictive of a distance-accuracy tradeoff - r2 score 0.76

+The goal was to determine which model coefficinets were mostly responsible for predicting the dependant variables.
+This was acheived with inspection of the model coefficients.

-7. Evaluation
+### 5. Evaluation
+Models 1 and 3 performed well.
+I think all models could be improved with the creation of principal components in order to make the model more parsimonious.
+But, as the goal was intepretation of which varaibles were most important via inspection of the model coefficients this was not possible.

-8. Deployment
+### 6. Deployment
 N/A.

 ## Acknowledgements